 Our walls surround us, so it’s natural that the way they look would influence our sense of well-being and comfort.
 This is why it makes sense to use high-quality paints that also eliminate what are known as VOCs (Volatile Organic Compounds), the solvents found in standard paints that contaminate indoor air.
 That strong, unpleasant odor accompanying a new paint job is not your brother’s B.O. — it’s VOCs seeping into the air.
 Unfortunately, they continue to do so as long as the paint remains on the wall.
 But fortunately, healthier, low- or zero-VOC options are priced competitively with most premium paints.
 While there’s no widely available budget option, this is one area in which it’s advisable to trade up for quality.
 Plus, splurging on a few gallons of high-quality paint is still one of the most cost-effective ways to upgrade your home’s aesthetic and improve its indoor air quality.
-Larger companies such as Benjamin Moore
+Larger companies such as Benjamin Moore, Sherwin Williams, and Olympic offer lines that are low or zero-VOC.
+Smaller, innovative paint companies like Bioshield, Yolo Colorhouse, and Mythic Paint do, too.

 Green builders go for zero